Hill's Science Diet Puppy Review

 In summary, we recognize that this product does not contain any artificial colors, artificial preservatives, or anonymous meat ingredients.

-The official PawDiet rating for Hill's Science Diet Puppy Savory Stew With Chicken and Vegetables is 2.5 out of 5.
+The official PawDiet rating for Hill's Science Diet Puppy Savory Stew With Chicken & Vegetables is 3.0 out of 5.